mbridak/not1mm/README.md

 ## Configuration Settings

-To setup your CAT control, CW keyer, QRZ credentials, select `File` > `Configuration Settings`
+To setup your CAT control, CW keyer, Callsign lookups, select `File` > `Configuration Settings`

 The tabs for cloudlog, groups and n1mm are disabled and are for future expansion.